 This article is a short abstract about a once groundbreaking civil engineering work, which however became wholly obsolete in the 20th century: Le canal du Midi in South France.

 I took a short glimpse at parts of this construction, which essential elements were built at the end of the 17th century, during a few days trip to Narbonne and a stay in Toulouse, where the river Garonne is directly jointed with the canal.

 Le canal du Midi (“The canal of the South“) offers since that period of the early modern age a convenient navigable connection from the Mediterranean Sea to the Atlantic ocean1.

 1 the Garonne is navigable between Toulouse and Bordeaux, the latter situated at the Atlantic Ocean.
 So the canal had to connect Toulouse with the Mediterranean Sea

 The alternative – the Strait of Gibraltar – yet offered such a connection, as a matter of fact.
-But shipping was risky, took more time, and was occasionally very expensive due to differing political circumstances.
+But shipping was risky, took more time, and could be very expensive due to differing political circumstances.

 To connect the Atlantic Ocean with the Mediterranean Sea was a desire for centuries since the classical antiquity.

 But It was not until the end of the 17th century as the basic development and construction work was initiated, after decades of geographical examinations and research activities.

 The most urgent question was about the allocation of water to create the canal in a largely difficult terrain.